JohanHorsmans/CDS---W5/CDS---W5---Assignment.md

 A5.
 When using the transition\_time function, a variable (available for string literal interpretation) named frame\_time, will be made.
-This can be used in cunjunction with the ‘label’ geom of ggplot to display the year of each animation frame.
-The same can be done with the other plot by writing “{closest\_state}”.
+This can be used in cunjunction with the ‘label’ geom in ggplot to display the year of each animation frame.
+The same can be done with the first plot by writing “{closest\_state}”.
 To make it even cooler, I have added each continent as a unique color.